dbanalyticsco/lookeraccess/README.md

 ## Installation

-To 'install' `lookeraccess`, you need clone the repo and install the required packages.
+To install `lookeraccess`, you need clone the repo and install the required packages.
 It is best to use a virtual environment to install the packages.

 ```shell
 git clone git@github.com:dbanalyticsco/lookeraccess.git